6un9-h0-Dan/sandbox-infra/README.md

+# This repo has been moved to https://github.com/Sage-Bionetworks-IT/organizations-infra/tree/master/sceptre/sandbox

 # Overview
 Install, configure and manage the AWS org-sagebase-sandbox account.
 This account is for development of new ideas, once initial setup